 Fresh fish dishes right in front of the port.
 This traditional Greek restaurant plays it more on substance than on form and comes out a winner.
 Prices are very affordable and the staff kind and attentive.

-As a dessert, creamy Greek yogurt topped with homemade spoon sweets.
+As a dessert, creamy Greek yogurt is topped with homemade spoon sweets.

 One could think the Nautilus takes all the merit due to the impressive landscape of the location.

-One could also say that the classy ambiance, the candles, and the colors are what makes this venue unforgettable.
+One could also say that the classy ambiance, the candles, and the colors are what make this venue unforgettable.
 All that agreed the food is perfect.

 From start to end, no single dish disappointed me.
 Suggestion: Try their meat.
 For kids?
 Also hamburgers!

 Great Things to Do in Patmos with Children

 We arrived on the island after a long trip from Chania to Piraeus, an even longer day in Athens, and a final sailing night to Patmos.
 Greeted at the port by heat and humidity at three in the morning was not the best of welcomes.
 We needed a cold shower, a regular bed, and some real rest.

 The next day was a promise of activities, tastes, and experiences.